gatling/gatling/src/docs/content/reference/current/http/recorder/index.md

 {{< /alert >}}

 ### HTTP request naming
-By default gatling will use the prefix `request_` for recorded and converted http requests.
+By default, Gatling will use the prefix `request_` for recorded and converted http requests.
 When the 'Use class name as request prefix?' option is enabled, http requests will use the simulation class as prefix for the request name instead.